Glen Tomasetti: Feminist activism

 Many of Tomasetti's songs dealt with feminism and the situation of Australian women.
 Perhaps the best known is "Don't be too polite, girls", a call for equal pay and a feminist call to arms.
 Sung to the tune of a classic 19th century Australian shearing ballad ("All among the wool, boys"), it was inspired by the first ruling on equal pay in Australia, a 1969 Commonwealth Conciliation and Arbitration ruling that granted equal pay to only 18% of Australian women.
 The song was still being sung by the Melbourne Trade Union Choir at the time of Tomasetti's death in 2003.

 Writing

-In 1967 Tomaestti organised the first poetry readings at La Mama Theatre in Carlton, Melbourne, a program that continues today.
+In 1967, Tomaestti organised the first poetry readings at La Mama Theatre in Carlton, Melbourne, a program that continues today.

 She published her first novel, Thoroughly Decent People, in 1976.
 It was the first book published by the notable independent Australian publishing house McPhee Gribble.
 The poet and literary scholar Chris Wallace-Crabbe described it as "one of the break-through novels in portraying ordinary suburban life without a supercilious sneer".
-She later published poems and another novel, Man of Letters.
+She later published poems and another novel, Man of Letters, which was dramatised for television in a 1984 production starring Warren Mitchell.